modular/modular/LLCL/docs/LLCLRuntime.md

 It has three major differentiating factors:

- 1) It follows proper library-based design approaches (e.g. there are no global parallel-for-each operations that act against an implicit thread pool).
+ 1) It follows proper library-based design approaches (for example there are no global parallel-for-each operations that act against an implicit thread pool).
  2) It is designed to cooperate with other things within the application that are using CPU threads (including multiple instances of itself).
- 3) Its key policies (e.g. how is a thread pool implemented?) are abstracted from the code that is working with it.
+ 3) Its key policies (for example how is a thread pool implemented?) are abstracted from the code that is working with it.

 This is very important: we want LLCL-based technology to compose into existing